Please select any of the folllowing buttons to view further information related to this learning resource.

 Please use the attribution below if you wish to refer to our learning objects.
 If you use Firefox, you can install the useful OpenAttribute add-on to allow you to easily copy and reference these and other materials marked as Creative Commons.

-Learning Objects for Healthcare by School of Health Sciences, University of Nottingham is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
+This Learning resource is licensed using the Creative Commons Attribution-NonCommercial 3.0 Unported License.

 Johnson, S., & Marlow, N. (2016).
 Early and long-term outcome of infants born extremely preterm.
 Archives of disease in childhood, 102, 97-102. doi: 10.1136/archdischild-2015-309581